Narrow Operator Models of Stellarator Equilibria in Fourier Zernike Basis: 3D ideal Magnetohydrostatic problem

 \subsection{\texttt{DESC} solver}

 \desc is a pseudo spectral code that not only efficiently solves equations~\eqref{eqn:momentum} to~\eqref{eqn:gauss}, but also includes other important stellarator minimisation problems.
 It can solve free-boundary equilibria where, instead of fixing the plasmas boundary, a current is specified some distance from the plasma boundary which is then split into discrete coils~\citep{Conlin2024a}. \desc implements stellarator optimisation targets, such as the direct minimisation of omnigeneous field errors, Mercier or infinite-$N$ ideal ballooning stability, and is coupled to other codes like the turbulence code \texttt{GX} or the gyrokinetic solver \texttt{GS2}~\citep{Gaur2024, Kim2024}.
 The previously mentioned analytic near-axis expansion can be used as a starting point for optimisation in \desc, which then computes solutions valid throughout the volume.
-A comparison between \desc, \texttt{VMEC} and a code which can resolve magnetic islands, \texttt{SPEC}, agreed well on the magnetic axis position of a Heliotron like equilibrium~\citep{Hudson2025}. \desc minimises equation~\eqref{eqn:F_minimiser} by weighting $F_\rho$ and $F_\beta$ with the occupied volume of each collocation point:
+A comparison between \desc, \texttt{VMEC} and a code which can resolve magnetic islands, \texttt{SPEC}, agreed well on the magnetic axis position of a Heliotron like equilibrium~\citep{Hudson2025}.